 An ideal candidate has healthy teeth and gums.
 Remember that veneers and crowns don’t lighten, so if you have any dental restorations, you may need to have them replaced.

 Does insurance cover professional LED whitening?

-No. Whitening is a cosmetic procedure, so insurance doesn’t cover it.
+No, not usually.
+Whitening is a cosmetic procedure, so insurance doesn’t cover it.

 Are there any financing options?